macg4dave/bluetooth_autoconnect/README.md

   - The devices are paired and trusted.

 - **Logs**: Check the logs for detailed error messages or status updates:
+You can edit the log_verbose=1 value in /usr/local/share/bluetooth_autoconnect/bin/auto_connect_bluetooth.sh from 1 to 4 for more verbose output and the logs are stored at /var/log/bluetooth_autoconnect.log

   ```bash
   journalctl -u bluetooth-autoconnect.service